dev-nyro/atenex-services/ingest-service/full_codebase.md

     task_struct_log.info("Global FastEmbed model instance initialized successfully for worker.")

 except Exception as e:
-    # Log critical failure for *either* resource
     task_struct_log.critical("CRITICAL: Failed to initialize global resources (MinIO or Embedding Model) in worker process!", error=str(e), exc_info=True)
-    # Ensure variables are None if initialization failed
+    # Ensure variables are None if initialization failed, will be caught in task pre-check
     if not isinstance(minio_client, MinioClient): minio_client = None
     if not isinstance(embedding_model, TextEmbedding): embedding_model = None